Sending and receiving money overseas

 How do I receive money from overseas?

-- Westpac's SWIFT code – WPACAU2S
+- Westpac's BIC/SWIFT code: WPACAU2S

-Please ensure that you provide the sender with your full and correct account number as this is the only identifier used for processing the inward payments.
+Ensure that you provide the sender with your full and correct account number as this is the only identifier used for processing the inward payments.
 Other information provided in the payment including the name is not used for payment processing.
 Westpac will not be held responsible for a credit in accordance with an incorrect account number provided by the sender.

 Note that there may be additional requirements from the sender’s bank such as your address or your branch address.
 Check with the sender to reduce the chance of delays in them making the payment.